pickles27/pier-2-imports/README.md

 ## Getting Started

+Save the environment variables [in this gist](https://gist.github.com/pickles27/07f564a7c39445eeea5a3df5a488c242) into a `.env.local` file in the app root.
+This is just a dev database with some mock data - would not do this in prod 😅

-First, install the dependencies and run the development server:
+Then, install the dependencies and run the development server:

 ```bash
 pnpm install